bit101/quicksettings/README.md

 For example, to change the font size in an intput text field named "text":

     settings.overrideStyle("text", "fontSize", "20px");

+Most controls, except for the boolean (checkbox) and button controls show a label above the actual control.
+You can turn this on and off for any specific control:

+    settings.hideLabel(title);
+    settings.showLabel(title);

+Or for all of the controls at once:

+    settings.hideAllLabels();
+    settings.showAllLabels();

 ## Panel Settings